yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 Per [Sanso], several JOSE libraries fail to validate their inputs correctly when performing elliptic curve key agreement (the "ECDH-ES" algorithm).
-An attacker that is able to send JWEs of its choosing that use invalid curve points and observe the resulting cleartext can use this vulnerability to recover the recipient's private key.
+An attacker that is able to send JWEs of its choosing that use invalid curve points and observe the cleartext outputs resulting from decryption with the invalid curve points can use this vulnerability to recover the recipient's private key.

 For mitigations, see <xref target="validate-inputs"/>.